bdshrk/bdshrk.github.io/portfolio/map-game.md

 }
 ```

-The second sections is the `states` section, where locales are grouped into states.
+The second section is the `states` section, where locales are grouped into states.
 The state's key is it's internal name, and each state contains a capital locale.

 ```json
 {